-All populations are based on the estimated resident population as at 30 June (that is, for the reporting period 2021-22, the estimated resident population as at 30 June 2022 was used), from the 2016 ABS Census data.
+All populations are based on the estimated resident population as at 30 June of the start of the reference period (that is, for the reporting period 2022-23, the estimated resident population as at 30 June 2022 was used).
+The exception is the estimated resident population for the socioeconomic index, which was 30 June 2021 because the 30 June 2022 estimates were unavailable.